 Ego fallacy no 4.
 Everyone lies so it is ok if I lie

 Talk about shonky!
 This is the life-plan of someone who can only front the world by manipulating you into supposing that reality is not what it is.
 Anyone who thinks “lying is just how you get what you want” is a sad shadow of a person, with very fundamental self-esteem problems.
 Even a spiritual teacher said it to me – he is very effective in many ways, but what is lurking at the base of his sense of self?
 Can a spiritual teacher really not see that lying is a disconnect with reality?
 Yes, it is paradoxical that every human lies from time to time, and yet lying as a tool for living is a loser’s plan.
 Reality wins every argument you have with it.

 Then what is being truthful to oneself?

 Truthfulness to oneself is a clear recognition, a realisation moment by moment in living, that what is real has precedence over what you prefer.
 It is an ability to see yourself as a set of processes and reactions rather than as a “someone”, and not be afraid to look clearly at the bundle of sometimes opposing motivations and desires hidden amongst those processes.
 It is the capacity to look to see the things that underlie your preferences, instead of dressing them up in rationalisation or denial.
-Often your behaviour your behaviour demonstrates what your mind refuses to accept, but still the person won’t look.
+Often your behaviour demonstrates what your mind refuses to accept, but still won’t look at its own processes.

-The normal ego-self, however, doesn’t, can’t, won’t, do that looking, that investigating..
-Ordinarily, who will look so deeply into the self-sense to see what ego is?
-When the one that says “I’m Jenny, I’.m John” is satisfied with such a simple description, and doesn’t have the courage (or sometimes the means) to look to see how it is constructed, built out of thoughts and reactions to perceptions.
+The normal ego-self doesn’t, can’t, won’t, do that looking, that investigating… Ordinarily, who will look so deeply into the self-sense to see what ego is?
+The one that says “I’m Jenny, I’m John” is satisfied with such a simple description, and doesn’t have the courage (or sometimes the means) to look to see how it is constructed, built out of thoughts and reactions to perceptions.